-- refers to a plant community that has been left undisturbed over a long time, so as to allow its individual species to adjust themselves to climate and soil conditions as fully as possible.
+- Refers to a plant community that has been left undisturbed over a long time, to allow its individual species to adjust themselves to climate and soil conditions as fully as possible.

-- the desert and semi desert areas of Rajasthan are known for cactii, a wide variety of bushes and thorny vegetation
+- The desert and semi-desert areas of Rajasthan are known for cacti, a wide variety of bushes and thorny vegetation

 TYPES OF FORESTS

 - Tropical Thorn forests

 - found in the western slope of the Western Ghats, hills of the northeastern region and the Andaman and Nicobar Islands

 - found in warm and humid areas with annual precipitation of over 200 cm and mean annual temperature above 22oC.

 - well stratified, with layers closer to the ground and are covered with shrubs and creepers, with short structured trees followed by a tall variety of trees.

 - trees reach great heights up to 60 m or above.
 There is no definite time for trees to shed their leaves, flower and fruition.
 As such these forests appear green all year round.
 Species found in these forests include rosewood, mahogany, aini, ebony, etc.